cwfletcher/oisa/README.md

 # Data Oblivious ISA Extensions for Side Channel-Resistant and High Performance Computing (Hardware)

-## 0. Current status (Pre-NDSS)
-We use this version mainly for hardware area overhead analysis (the performance aspect is analyzed on a different framework).

-We are currently working on another up-to-date version which can be run on a FPGA board.
-The code will be updated shortly.

 ## 1. About this paper

 This paper is published in Network and Distributed System Security Symposium (NDSS) in 2019.
 The eprint version can be found [here](https://eprint.iacr.org/2018/808.pdf).

 ## 2. Introduction

-This is a modfied version of RISCV-BOOM(Berkley Out-of-Order Machine).
-We augment both ISA and hardware to provide support for basic oblivious execution.
+This is a modfied version of the RISCV-BOOM (Berkley Out-of-Order Machine).
+We augment both the ISA and the hardware to support the Data Oblivious ISA extension.
+Recall from the paper, the ISA extension is broken into two parts:

+1.)
+A mechanism for Software to tell Hardware what data is sensitive (Confidential).
+This is implemented with a new Dynamic Information Flow Tracking scheme that requires tags to follow data in every pipeline stage (not just retirement).

+2.)
+A mechanism for Hardware to tell Software what operations (instructions) may leak privacy.
+This is implemented by augmenting existing instructions (and adding new instructions) with additional semantics to indicate whether each instruction operand is Safe/Unsafe to receive confidential data.

 Since the first-priority goal of HW implementation is to evaluate frequency and hardware overhead, this version does not support certain instruction types listed in the paper.